kamaltmo/react-async-prop-provider/README.md

 A React Component for intelligently changing a child components props depending on the state of a promise.

+## But, why ?

+There are many component libraries that out there that provide developers with beautiful stateless components such as buttons.
+This allows you to easily make these components react to the state of an async function they fire without needing to much boiler plate or using `Redux`.

 ## Props

 * Action: